 Or you can convert your after-tax contributions to Roth savings within the Synopsys 401(k) Plan to save even more.

 Converting all or some of your pretax or after-tax savings into Roth savings within the Synopsys 401(k) Plan can help you prepare today for taxes after retirement.
 Here’s why: You pay federal income tax in the year of conversion, but that’s it.
 You will not pay taxes on the investment earnings when you withdraw funds later.

 For every $1 you contribute to your 401(k) savings account, Synopsys will contribute $0.40, up to a maximum of $3,000 per year.
-To receive the full match, contribute $7,500 each year.
+To receive the full match, contribute at least $7,500 on a pretax and/or Roth basis each year.
 This chart shows what you stand to lose if you’re not saving in the 401(k) Plan.